SymfonyCasts/messenger/sfcasts/functional-test.md

 So if we just stopped right now, so actually, so this is actually a really nice test.
 However, there's a couple of problems.
-First of all, behind the scenes, we really are still dispatching our ad Ponca to image to our transport.
+First of all, behind the scenes, we really are still dispatching our `AddPonkaToImage` to our transport.
 So it's literally being added to our database right now.
 Select Star from Messenger_messages. /g a is actually 40 rows in there cause there's lots of things from the failed transport.
 So let's actually say to head where you name does not equal fail.
 Problem number one is